 I was still breastfeeding at this point, so I fed Baby OB at the trailhead to buy us as much time as possible on the trail and to reduce the likelihood that I would have to whip out a boob in winter weather.
 It wasn’t easy, since I’m used to having a Boppy and being on our couch in a robe, but practicing is the only way to make it easier to feed on the go!

 To make it a little easier, I wore as few layers on top as possible.
 Just one base layer (that was relatively loose), a fleece jacket, and then my winter coat.
-These nursing bras have also been good sports bras since they are moisture-wicking and you can swap the straps to cross in the back for a little extra support.
-For arm support, I wedged myself between the carseat and the door handle (we have our car seat in the middle of our Subaru Forester).
+These nursing bras pulled double duty as sports bras for me since they are moisture-wicking and you can swap the straps to cross in the back for a little extra support.
+For arm support, I wedged myself between the car seat and the door handle (we have our car seat in the middle of our Subaru Forester).

 If you need to bring a bottle of milk, you could prep it at home and then stick it in an insulated travel mug.
 I happen to have a Yeti that was a work gift, which is large enough to fit Lansinoh Momma bottles and keeps them warm for several hours.

 Changing diapers on the go

 The poop gods were smiling on us this day, because we forgot a back-up outfit in case of a blowout.
 We got very lucky and no such blowout occurred, but don’t push your luck!
 The first time we went hiking, we got to the trailhead only to discover Baby OB was leaking poo all over me.
 A back-up outfit was necessary (so was hand sanitizer).